Vociferous121/Ogasai/README.md

  Any bugs reports are greatly appreciated and will help with the process!

     NOTE - If you open the follower.lua it is probably best to open it with visual studio CODE.
 There is something odd about it....

+     combat scripts change depending on spells available. i.e. a priest without shadowform will not see shadowform spells.

 #-- completed and picking out small bugs

     mage frost spec